 It was in these books that I found my engineering background both validated and brought to a higher level: the level of light and clarity.
 Community life and monastic training taught me how to clarify what, exactly, I was wanting (versus what I merely didn't want), how to embrace it with all my heart, mind, soul, and strength, and how to give it active, appropriate expression in my own life and in my relationships with others.
 In this I found meaning, purpose, and hope, whether I was involved in technology, office administration, construction, retail sales, forest management, childhood education, singing, homemaking, ministry, and all kinds of other roles.

-I also completed Finding Focus: How to Clarify Your Priorities and Live with Purposeful Simplicity.
+The follow-on book to Solving Stress, which I actually published first, is Finding Focus: How to Clarify Your Priorities and Live with Purposeful Simplicity.
 This book addresses a common mental ailment: scatteredness.
 That is, having so many desires and priorities and interests that little energy is left for accomplishing what truly matters to you.
 This book offers a series of exercises through which you can discover those true priorities and then apply them in any number of situations to bring the fulfillment you seek.

-More will hopefully follow as I write on various issues and subjects; books aside, I do find the inspiration to write the occasional essay as well.
-The most recent is one that I wrote as part of my current work to re-establish the Ananda College of Living Wisdom, an institution devoted to the same higher consciousness I spoke of earlier, and where I serve as Chairman of the Board.
-That latest essay is entitled, The California Drought: A Problem of Consciousness?
+Books aside, I do find the inspiration to write the occasional essay as well.
+The most recent is one that I wrote as part of my work with Ananda University, whose home page makes the claim, and as I suggested earlier, that all problems in the world are ultimately problems of consciousness, To prove that point, I tackled a question that doesn't automatically suggest that conclusion.
+The result is The California Drought: A Problem of Consciousness?
 For this and others, see Articles, Papers, and Essays.

 Now you might be asking, in light of what I said earlier, whether what I'm offering here is just another opinion and whether I have a hidden agenda of my own.
 I say No to both, but obviously there's no assurance I can make here that won't be subject to the same doubt.
 Nevertheless, let me offer a few relevant thoughts.

 First, I have no special or commercial interests backing me, period.
 Though I'm again gainfully employed by Microsoft these days (more in a moment), my core livelihood comes from interest-bearing investments and I have no compulsion to satisfy others for that livelihood.
-Well over half of those income-bearing investments are also not related to any kind of commercial activity.
-And although the remainder consists of mutual funds, a few stocks, and a few corporate bonds, I simply have no need or interest to promote particular companies.
+The bulks of those income-bearing investments are also not related to any kind of commercial activity: they instead support spiritual communities in California and Washington, a school in Portland, Oregon, and California public schools.
+And although the remaining investments consists of mutual funds, a few stocks, and a few corporate bonds, I simply have no need or interest to promote particular companies.

-For various reasons, then, I offer much of my work free of charge here and on other websites (like www.mysticmicrosoft.com).
+For various reasons, then, I offer much of my work free of charge, such as Mystic Microsoft, and if you simply cannot afford one of my other published books and have stayed on this page long enough to read this paragraph, I'm happy to send you PDFs of other titles.
 I'd prefer our relationship (e.g. author to reader) to begin on mutual interest and inspiration rather than a financial transaction.
 I certainly welcome reciprocation if you find something of value here, but I'm just as happy if you donate that money to a worthy cause of your choice.

 As for hidden agendas?
 I have none other than to share clarity, light, and solutions with the world in the hope of encouraging others to focus their own energies in positive, constructive ways.
 I am not promoting any persons or groups (including Microsoft and Ananda), and have no need to accept "incentives" for any kind of favors.
 The bottom line is that I need only please myself, or, more accurately, my Higher Self, with honesty, sincerity, and integrity.

 You may find this hard to accept.
 But let me explain that an essential part of monastic training is renunciation of selfish interests, and offering one's entire self into a greater reality.
 My deepest interest is Truth, not opinion, and I endeavor to attune my thoughts on matters to that Truth, to the wisdom of the ages as taught by great spiritual teachers of past and present.
 It's a devotion to what is, not what I or anyone else would like it to be.
-(This is even reflected in my spiritual name, Satyaki, which I use within the context of spiritual community.
+(This is even reflected in my spiritual name, Satyaki, which I use in spiritual contexts such as the Ananda communities.
 This Sanskrit same, pronounced SAHT-yah-kee, literally means "devotion to Truth.")

 Of course, you are free to doubt any and all of these claims, as is your right.
 And I will openly add that I'm not perfected in my aspirations either, for if I were, I wouldn't need to remain on this planet!
-In the end, I'll simply leave it to the works posted here to speak for themselves.
-If you find them inspiring or instructive, if they offer you a sense of hope or a reassurance that things like love and beauty do exist in the world, then I've done my job.
+In the end, I'll simply let my work to speak for itself.
+If you find anything inspiring or instructive, if my works offer you a sense of hope or a reassurance that things like love and beauty do exist in the world, then I've done my job.
 All I ask of you is that you then act on that inspiration and hope in some way of your own choosing, regardless of anything I might suggest.

 The key here is for you to become a channel, as I aspire to be, through which clarity, light, beauty, love, hope and all other positive forces can flow into our world.
 For that alone—not legislation, social programs, military might, a new president, homeland security, or the United Nations—is what makes the world a better place.
 Don't wait for others to do it.
 Don't wait for some big movement to get organized.
 Do it now.
 Yours is the power.
 I pray I can inspire you to claim it, and use it.